johncarl81/transfuse/documentation.md

 ##### Listener Registration

-Another common event to be raised by the Android system are by listeners on view components.
+Another common event to be raised by the Android system are by listeners on View components.
 Users can easily define and register any of the listeners in the Android ecosystem with the corresponding View object.
-The following example associates an anonymous inner OnClickListener with the R.id.button view object:
+The following example associates an anonymous inner OnClickListener with the R.id.button View object:

 {% highlight java %}
 @Activity